 Oral presentations are regular presentations in a parallel session.
 The presentation will be a maximum of 12 minutes, leaving 3 minutes for questions.
 When preparing your presentation, please follow the Guidelines for speakers.

-Posters must be on the poster boards for the entire congress.
-They will be located close to the coffee stations.
+Posters are divided into two groups (see programme), because of the large number of accepted posters (N=226).
+Group A posters must be on the poster boards on Tuesday and Wednesday, and Group B posters must be on the poster boards on Thursday and Friday.
 During specific poster sessions, the presenting author is expected to be present by his/her poster.
 The poster must be produced in accordance with the Guidelines for poster presentations.
 The poster boards will be 96 cm wide and 138 cm high.

 You may opt to order printing of your poster locally in Bergen, for collection at the Registration desk on Monday 5th August.
 The price per poster sized A0 (84 x 119 cm) is NOK 630 incl.
 VAT.
 You can do this by contacting the printing company, A7 Print AS, directly.
 The poster must be sent as a PDF to email@example.com.
 Please mark your order with ISAE2019.
 For large files, A7 Print recommends the use of https://wetransfer.com/.